eure/PushTower/ios/README.md

 No need to modify code in your project. device token will be sent to this URL and will be stored in a key-value store using iOS device's name as the key.

+This function is enabled only if the `DEBUG` flag is set.

 ## Author